ana-maria2012/Aplicacion-Backone/README.md

 application.
 You can do this by creating an account at `http://instagr.am/developer/register/`
 id: client: 2ec477bca09a484fb7af60208859b9a7

+is neccesary have access to instagram:  user, password

 ## Adding a Client

 You need to register a client app in your developer account.
 You can put pretty